danya996/SQL-PROJECT-1/README.md

 generate an ERD

 ## Results
-the USA has a highest revenue and the city has highest revenue is Chicago/Sanfracisco people ordered
+The USA has

 ## Challenges
-by understanding the data and cleaning and normalize
+Cleaning data is most challenges part

 ## Future Goals
 focus more on cleaning and normalize